-Always adjust the spring preload on

-both fork legs equally, otherwise

-poor handling and loss of stability
+Always adjust the spring preload on both fork legs equally, otherwise poor handling and loss of stability may result.

-Each front fork leg is equipped with a

-spring preload adjusting bolt, the right front fork leg is equipped with a rebound damping force adjusting screw and the left front fork leg with a compression damping force adjusting may result.
+Each front fork leg is equipped with a spring preload adjusting bolt, the right front fork leg is equipped with a rebound damping force adjusting screw and the left front fork leg with a compression damping force adjusting screw.